Links on Android Authority may earn us a commission. Learn more.

 Fitbit Versa 2: The best cheap Fitbit smartwatch

-The Fitbit Versa 2 may lack the sleeker design and improved sensor array of its newer siblings, but it’s still a capable smartwatch.
-Its age hasn’t detracted from its appeal, and if anything, it’s now an even better deal than it was at launch.
+The Fitbit Versa 2 may lack its newer siblings’ sleeker design and improved sensor array, but it’s still a capable smartwatch.
+While its luster may have faded slightly with age, it remains an excellent value offering.
 You still get advanced sleep tracking, SpO2 monitoring, heart rate tracking, and more with the Versa 2.
-It also packs a microphone for vocal quick replies to messages and commanding Amazon Alexa if you’re so inclined.
+It also packs a microphone for quick vocal replies to messages and commanding Amazon Alexa if you’re so inclined.

 It does have its drawbacks, though.
 For runners, the Versa 2 lacks built-in GPS.
 It also doesn’t have the nifty quick-change strap features of the Sense.